When you adopt one you save 2 the one your adopted and the one you made room for!

 HOME W/ OTHER DOGS: MALE: Yes FEMALE: Yes

-HOME W/ CATS: Working on it, but probably okay
+HOME W/ CATS: Working on it and doing very well

 MONTHLY HEARTWORM DATE: 13th of the month